emmanuelbernard/emmanuelbernard.com/_pages/bio.md

 ## English

-Emmanuel is Java Champion, Distinguished Engineer and Chief Architect Application Cloud Services at Red Hat.
+Emmanuel is Java Champion, Senior Distinguished Engineer and Chief Architect Application Cloud Services at Red Hat.
 His work is Open Source.
 He is most well known for his contributions and lead of the [Quarkus](https://quarkus.io) and [Hibernate](https://hibernate.org) projects as well as his contribution to Java standards.